sigma-theta/dictionary-app/readme.md

 ### Based on ThePrimagen Intro to Go-HTMX course

-TODO: Get words from database
+TODO: Implement update, delete and edit in database

-TODO: Active Search
+TODO: Active Search in database

-TODO: Edit functionality

 TODO: Styling